Internet-lab/LinuxPC/README.md

 There are excellent instructions available at https://hibbard.eu/install-ubuntu-virtual-box/ .
 Follow the instructions until you get to *"Up and Running with SSH"*.

-d.
 During the installation, use the default settings.

  * For the user name password, select **Name: `Labuser`, username: `labuser`, password: `labuser`**.
  * Agree to the installation of OpenSSH server
  * Once the installation is complete, Ubuntu often does not reboot.
 In this case, force a shut down from Virtualbox.
 Then check that the (virtual) optical drive containing the .iso file is removed.
 If not, remove it.
-Then re
- * start the VM.
+Then restart the VM.

 ## 2. Install software on Ubuntu server
 a.
 Start the Ubuntu server in Virtualbox and log in as `labuser`.